 However, and whenever it happens, if an Account is overdrawn you owe us that overdrawn amount and must put enough money into the Account so that it is no longer overdrawn within 30 days after the day it became overdrawn.
-See also 'Owe us money?'.
+Read also 'Owe us money?' in 'Other terms'.

 Limits that apply

 This section sets out what limits apply.

 For an ANZ Plus Account, the following default limits apply:

-- for transfers between your ANZ Plus and ANZ Save Accounts, the limit is up to your Everyday Funds
+- for transfers to your ANZ Save Account, the limit is up to your Everyday Funds

-- for a Pay Anyone Payment, the limit is $5,000 a day or any higher limit that we allow you to set
+- for a Pay Anyone payment, the limit is $5,000 a day or any other limit that we allow you to set

 - for a Visa Debit Card payment (other than a payment made using the Visa Direct service), the limit is up to your Everyday Funds or any other limit that we allow you to set